esilver0/CATT/sslstrip-experiment.md

 **Visting a site on the HSTS preload list**

 There is an HSTS preload list that comes with your browser.
-Your browser will not accept an HTTP (insecure) connection from any website on this list even if you are visiting the site for the first time.
+Your browser will not accept an HTTP (insecure) request from any website on this list even if you are visiting the site for the first time.

 In the Firefox window where NoVNC is running, visit